pdf-raku/PDF-Lite-raku/README.md

 - [PDF::API6 Graphics Documentation](https://pdf-raku.github.io/PDF-API6#readme) for a fuller description of methods, operators and graphics variables, which are also applicable to this module.
 In particular:

-    - [Section II: Contents Methods](https://pdf-raku.github.io/PDF-API6#section-ii-content-methods-inherited-from-pdfclass) for a description of available content methods.
+    - [Section II: Content Methods](https://pdf-raku.github.io/PDF-API6#section-ii-content-methods-inherited-from-pdfclass) for a description of available content methods.

     - [Appendix I - Graphics](https://pdf-raku.github.io/PDF-API6#appendix-i-graphics) for a description of available operators and graphics.